 Research methods

-189 consecutive patients with colon cancer who were submitted to a surgical resection as the first therapeutic approach were selected over two years in a single institution.
+A total of 189 consecutive patients with colon cancer who underwent surgical resection as the first therapeutic approach were selected over two years in a single institution.
 The institution where the study was performed has a high volume of colorectal cancer patients (over 100 cases per year) and there are experienced surgeons in both elective and urgent situations.
-Patients were allocated to two groups: elective (123) and urgency (66).
-Clinical-pathological variables were analyzed retrospectively, including the longitudinal margin of resection and the number of harvested lymph nodes, in order to compare both groups.
+Patients were assigned to two groups: elective (123) and urgency (66).
+Clinicopathological variables were analyzed and compared retrospectively, including the longitudinal margin of resection and the number of harvested lymph nodes, between the two groups.

 Research results

-There was no significant difference between groups concerning the longitudinal margins of resection and the number of resected lymph nodes.
-A higher percentage of patients aged 80 and over was observed in the urgency group (13.0% in electiveand 25.8% in urgency, P = 0.028).
+There was no significant difference between the two groups concerning the longitudinal margins of resection and the number of resected lymph nodes.
+A higher percentage of patients aged 80 and over was observed in the urgency group (25.8% vs. 13.0% in elective group, P = 0.028).
 Early mortality was higher in the urgency group (15.2% vs 4.9%), as expected according to previous studies.

 Research conclusions

-The oncological principles of colon cancer surgery can be achieved in urgency as well as in elective cases.
+The oncological principles of colon cancer surgery can be adopted in urgency as well as in elective cases.

 Research perspectives

-Further studies are necessary to elucidate which patients should undergo or not classical oncological resection in urgency, especially in patients aged 80 and over, due to the higher early mortality in urgent approaches for this population.
-Intermediate interventions in urgent cases, such as derivative surgery or colonic prosthesis, could be studied as an alternative approach in high-risk patients.
+Further studies are necessary to elucidate which patients should undergo classical oncological resection in urgency, especially in patients aged 80 and over, due to the higher early mortality in urgent approaches for this population.
+Intermediate interventions in urgent cases, such as derivative surgery or colonic prosthesis, require further studies as an alternative approach in high-risk patients.

 REFERENCES